Why Mango is India's National Fruit

 The Importance of India Mangoes Culture

-Mangoes are an essential part of Indian culture.
+They are an essential part of Indian culture.
 They are often used in religious ceremonies and festivals.

-Mangoes are also a popular ingredient in Indian cuisine.
+They are also a popular ingredient in Indian cuisine.
 They are used in various dishes, including curries, chutneys, and desserts.

 Mango as a Symbol of Prosperity

-Mangoes are a symbol of prosperity in India.
+They are a symbol of prosperity in India.
 They are often associated with wealth, abundance, and good luck.

-India, the largest mango producer worldwide, consistently yields more than 28 million tonnes annually, a significant increase from a decade ago.
+India, the largest producer worldwide, consistently yields more than 28 million tonnes annually, a significant increase from a decade ago.

-Mango production in India is on a consistent rise.
+Aam production in India is on a consistent rise.

 Buy National Fruit of India Online